 The Sooners finished 54-10 overall and 19-5 in the Big 12 Conference, earning a Big 12 Conference title.
 Alabama finished the season with an impressive 60-8 overall record and 23-5 SEC Conference record.
 The Crimson Tide finished atop their conference and atop the nation with their first national title.

-“For us, I don’t think it’s sunk in yet,” said Alabama head coach Patrick Murphy.
+“For us, I don’t think it’s sunk in yet,” Alabama head coach Patrick Murphy said.
 “It’s been a long time coming.
 It’s just been an incredible nine or ten days here in Oklahoma City, and each game just got better and better and better.
 I’m just thrilled with the championship.”